Infineon/mtb-example-pmg1-led-sw-interface/README.md

 <details><summary><b>In Eclipse IDE</b></summary>
 Use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-Ensure that the board is connected to your PC using the USB cable through the KitProg3 USB Type-C port (J1) and for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits the jumper shunt on power selection jumper (J5) is placed at position 1-2.
+Ensure that the board is connected to your PC using the USB cable through the KitProg3 USB Type-C port (J1) and for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP prototyping kits the jumper shunt on the power selection jumper (J5) is placed at 1-2 position.

 See the "Debug mode" section in the kit user guide for debugging the application on the CY7110 prototyping kit.
 For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).